-- You touch Lock display now. - No interaction with the monitor occurs for the period specified in the Display tab.
-Use the Advanced tab to set or change the time it takes for the display to lock.
-(This requires the Advanced settings access code.)
+- You touch Lock display now on the Device tab. - No interaction with the monitor occurs for the period specified on the Display tab in Advanced settings.
+(An authorized person can access the Display tab in Advanced settings and set or change the length of the idle period that triggers the display lock.)